If you have any questions that are can not be answered by the answers below please contact us at 202-479-2588 or Dolly Davis at email@example.com.

 When are classes held?

-Classes are offered four (4) times per year: Pre-Season (mid-March to end-of-April); Spring (end-of-April to mid-June); Summer (early July to end of August) and Fall (mid-September to mid-October).
+Classes are offered four (4) times per year: Spring I (mid-March to end-of-April); Spring II (end-of-April to mid-June); Summer (early July to end of August) and Fall (mid-September to mid-October).
 Specific class times and days vary by location.

 Where are classes held?

-Classes are held at 14 different golf facilities throughout DC, Northern Virginia, and Montgomery County.
+Classes are held at 25 different golf facilities throughout DC, Northern Virginia, Montgomery County, and Prince George’s County.
 To find a location near you please visit out locations page.

 Can i register for more than one class during the week?